saishachhabria/RasaBasicSetup/README.md

 This represents the kind of conversations the chatbot will have with the user.
 The main idea of this step is to delineate the conversation flow of your assistant.

-For Rasa, all of this must be setup in the following 2 files:
+For Rasa, all of this must be setup in the following 3 files (Refer to [Rasa Docs](https://rasa.com/docs/rasa)):
-1. **nlu.md** - the file containing NLU model training examples.
+1. **nlu.yml** - The file containing NLU model training examples.
 This includes intents, which are user goals, and example utterances that represent those intents.
 The NLU training data also labels the entities, or important keywords, the assistant should extract from the example utterance.
-2. **stories.md** -the file containing story data.
+2. **stories.yml** - The file containing story data.
 Stories are example end-to-end conversations.
+3. **rules.yml** - Rules are a type of training data used to train your assistant's dialogue management model.
+Rules describe short pieces of conversations that should always follow the same path.

-The format can be found [here]().
+The format can be found [here](https://rasa.com/docs/rasa/training-data-format).

 **Important recap and syntax:**